KeyValueSoftwareSystems/react-star-rating-summary/README.md

 	</tbody>
 </table>

->Note: The numbers from 1 to 5 are the ideal values for `ratingIds`
+>Note: The numbers from 1 to 5 are the ideal values for `ratingIds`.
+RatingIds are considered as labels and a value of index + 1 is used when computing rating average if rank of each rating-id is not explicitly passed through ratingRanks prop.
 <a name="style-customizations"></a>
 ## Style Customizations